-Comment [NW3]: Consider adding reference to their role in providing access to locally grown, healthy food as well. usesareas are important for preserving the rural character of Area III.
+The city and county will encourage the preservation of working agricultural lands, and sustainable production of food on them use of agricultural lands as a current and renewable source of food and feed and for their contribution to the degree they provide cultural, environmental, -and economic -diversityand resiliencet benefits to the community.
+These usesareas are important for preserving the rural character and agriculture -inof Area III.
 The success of agriculture on these lands is vitally dependent on their water supplies.
 The city and county will demonstrate and encourage the protection of significant agricultural areas and related water supplies and facilities, including the historic and existing ditch systems, through a variety of means, which may include public acquisition, land use planning, and sale or lease of water for agricultural use.
 The city and county will support farmers and ranchers in this area as they negotiate the challenges of operating in a semi-arid environment that is often near residential areas.